DeTreMusketerer/Wind_Power_Forecasting-P9/README.md

 `Open_VARIMA_Results.py`
 	- Script for opening and displaying the results made using the s-VARIMAX models.

+`Open_U-RNN_Results.py`
+	- Script for opening and displaying the results made using the univariate RNN models.

+`Open_M-RNN_Results.py`
+	- Script for opening and displaying the results made using the multivariate RNN models.

 ## Usage:
 To use this GitHub repository follow these steps: